WesleyyC/Honey/README.md

 Honey
 =====

-This is a web project for couple sharing their shopping list.
+A website for couple sharing their shopping list.

 Database will be integrated with the server with REST.